 The BEEP base is affordable, sustainable, easy to use and there are no recurring costs.
-BEEP makes digital tools to improve beekeeping affordable for everyone.
-For more information on the technical details, click here.
+BEEP makes digital tools to improve beekeeping, that are affordable for everyone.

 The weight of the beehive

-The change in weight of the beehive gives you the opportunity to monitor what is going on in the beehive.
-As depicted below, the different graphs suggest different situations.
-Weight is an indication on the nectar flow and includes retrieval behaviour, consumption and honey production.
+The change in weight of the beehive can give you great insights.
+As depicted, the different graphs suggest different situations.
+Weight is an indication of the nectar flow and includes retrieval behaviour, consumption and honey production.
 A higher weight can mean that the bees are on top of their honey production, a lower weight could mean it is time to feed your bees a little extra.
 Extreme decreases can be signals of robbery or a swarm.

 Warnings in the app let you know when the bees need extra care and attention.
-At the same time, you save time because you do not have to go to the hive to know how your bees are doing, and the bees are less disturbed by you peeking into their home.
+Additionally, you save time because you do not have to go to the hive to know how your bees are doing, and the bees are less disturbed by you peeking into their home.

-The temperature measurements tell you more about the state of the brood in your hive.
+The temperature measurements inside your hive tell you a lot about the state of the brood in your hive.
 It gives you the opportunity to signal the existence of a brood nest, its size and how it is changing over time.
 Whenever the brood temperature drops from a steady 35 degrees Celsius, the brood cycle is interrupted.
-It could be that the Queen Bee is no longer laying her eggs.
-The more thermometers, the more accurate your measurements.
-Do you find it more fascinating to know what the temperature variations are at other places in or outside the hive?
-You have the capacity to place the temperature sensors at those places most interesting to you.
+It could be that the queen bee is no longer laying her eggs.
+The more thermometers you add to your BEEP base, the more accurate your measurements.
+Do you find it fascinating to know what the temperature variations are at other places in or outside the hive?
+Place the temperature sensors at those places most interesting to you.